Mitral Valve Regurgitation

 Diagnosing Mitral Valve Regurgitation

-During physical examinations, your child’s doctor listens to your child’s heart and lungs and may detect a heart murmur, which are extra sounds heard throughout the cardiac cycle due to increased blood flow.
-If your pediatrician suspects increased blood flow, a recommendation to see a pediatric cardiologist may be made.
-Your doctor may also refer you to a pediatric cardiologist if your child is breathing fast, has poor exercise tolerance (for babies, this includes poor feeding), or has an enlarged liver.
+During physical examinations, the doctor listens to the patient’s heart and lungs and may detect a heart murmur, which are extra sounds heard throughout the cardiac cycle due to increased blood flow.
+If your doctor suspects increased blood flow, a recommendation to see a cardiologist may be made.
+Your doctor may also refer you to a cardiologist if the patient is breathing fast, has poor exercise tolerance (for babies, this includes poor feeding), or has an enlarged liver.

 Tests performed when diagnosing mitral regurgitation may include: